 One of the highest motorable roads in the world.
 This pass is strategically important to India as this is the only way to the highest battlefield in the world, the Siachen Glacier.

-It makes for a perfect day trip from Leh if weather conditions are favourable.
+It makes for a perfect day trip from Leh if the weather conditions are favorable.

 – Nubra valley & Diskit Monastery –

-Nubra Valley is the highest altitude cold desert.
+Nubra Valley is one of the highest altitude cold deserts in the world.
 The confluence of Nubra and Shyok rivers forms this beautiful valley that separates the Karakoram mountain ranges and Ladakh.
 The land is devoid of vegetation except for the river banks.
 No words can articulate the beauty of the landscape.

-Diskit Monastery in Nubra valley is one of the oldest and largest Buddhist monasteries which houses a statue of Maitreya Buddha, guardian deities and murals.
+Diskit Monastery in the Nubra valley is one of the oldest and largest Buddhist monasteries which houses a statue of Maitreya Buddha, guardian deities, and murals.

 – Hemis National Park & Monastery –

 Hemis was a via point on the silk routes of Tibet.
-Just over 50 kilometers away, the famous 400-year-old Hemis Monastery is Ladakh’s largest monastery.There is also an underground museum that houses thangka painting, artifacts and statues.
-The annual Hemis festival honoring Padmasambhava is held here in early June.
+Just over 50 kilometers away, the famous 400-year-old Hemis Monastery is Ladakh’s largest monastery.There is also an underground museum that houses thangka painting, artifacts, and statues.
+The annual Hemis festival honoring Padmasambhava is held here in early June every year.

 Hemis National Park is one the largest park in South Asia.
-During winter don’t miss to embark in search of Snow leopard.
+During winter, don’t miss to embark in the search of Snow leopard.

 – Hanle –